 At ProCut Firewood, we deliver premium kiln-dried firewood throughout the Greater Twin Cities region.
 The hardwood comes with less than 20% moisture for optimal burns with minimal smoke and is completely purified from all insects, mold and fungus.
 So, if you’re looking for some firewood to store, we invite you to learn more about our wood below.

 Got the firewood you need to store?
 Great!
-Here are five essential tips for successful firewood storage:
+Here are six essential tips for successful firewood storage:

 1. Don’t Store Your Firewood Indoors Unless It’s Kiln-Dried